On the reliability of voting processes: the Mexican case: Time behavior of PREP

+Here $V_i(t)$ corresponds to the number of votes received by party $i$ at time $t$.
+Eliminating the common expression $\sum_i^N V_i(t)$ between both equations we have

+This correlates the percentage $\% V_1 (t)$ with the precentage $\% V_2 (t)$, not mattering that the variables $V_1(t)$ and $V_2(t)$ are random or not.
+The same is true for the rest of the percentages and for all times.
+Additionally, the percentage of all the parties must sum $100\%$ as well, hence, it is natural that a ``mirror'' effect appears in normalized quantities.
+In Figure~\ref{Fig:RealTime}(b) we show the percentage of vote for the rest of the parties, notice that the values do not present significant changes, hence, the changes are due to the {\em three} main parties.

-As a result, no crossing between the vote percentage of the two main candidates was found with the PREP in real time.
-A common belief is to consider that the behavior of a graph like Figure~\ref{Fig:RealTime} reaches its final value in a direct way, and a change like the presented here looks suspicious.
-However, one should be careful, since we cannot consider an a priori uncorrelated behavior.
-The graph shows vote percentage and, evidently, this fact introduces correlations between the variables.
-Additionally, the temporal data are not taken from a {\em uniform} sample and so we do not expect a fast convergence to the final results.
+Moreover, the temporal data are not taken from a {\em uniform} sample and so we do not expect a fast convergence to the final results.
 Assuming a clean election, the first data that arrived to the capture centers were from sites with better transport networks and/or a better vote counting performance.
-In Ref.~\cite{Pliego}, correlation with an official marginalization index is presented and confirm this assertion: Reports from polling stations inside regions of low marginalization index arrived early to capture centers.
-Here, we present examples of how the sampling of polling stations rules the shape of percentage vote graph.
+In Ref.~\cite{Pliego}, correlation with an official marginalization index~\cite{marginalizationindex} is presented and confirms this assertion: Reports from polling stations inside regions with a low marginalization index arrived early to capture centers.
+In an earlier version of this paper\footnote{The first version of this paper was made public the 13/Sept/2006, at the arxiv site \texttt{http://arxiv.org/abs/phys/0609114}.
+This site offers preprints in a free way and it is maintained by the University of Cornell.} we presented examples of how the sampling of polling stations rules the shape of the percentage vote graph~\cite{HernandezSaldanaE0}.
 Evidently, the final values are the same.

+The question that remains is: Does it show some peculiar behavior the {\em number} of votes?
+A way to answer it is to calculate the correlation matrix, and particularly the auto-correlation.
+In Table~\ref{tabla1} we report both, the correlations for percentage of votes in the lower triangular matrix and the correlations for the number votes in the upper triangular matrix.
+Recall that correlation matrices are symmetric.
+In the diagonal we report the result of auto-correlations for percentage of votes, the corresponding auto-correlation in number of vote are equal to one in all the cases.